hhadah/website/content/worksinprogress/policekillings/index.md

 publication: ""
 publication_short: ""

-abstract: "We study the effect of different gun laws and on duty partner requirements on police killings.
-We take  advantage of the variation in gun laws and on duty requirements across states and police department jurisdiction."
+abstract: "We study the effect of different gun laws and on-duty partner requirements on police killings.
+We take  advantage of the variation in gun laws and on-duty requirements across states and police department jurisdiction."

 # Summary.
 An optional shortened abstract.
 summary: ""